 In addition to the standardised cable types, special versions are currently under development for various mechanical stresses such as torsion, highly flexible for drag chains or robot applications.
-The cables also have to withstand extreme environmental conditions such as heat/cold or resistance to aggressive media such as oils and acids.
+The cables must also withstand extreme environmental conditions such as heat or cold, or be resistant to aggressive media such as oils and acids.
 UL approval is an important characteristic for North America for customers which sell their systems worldwide.
 Different hybrid cables combining SPE with additional elements round off the selection.

-7. THE ROLE OF LAPP
+8. THE ROLE OF LAPP

 LAPP creates connections - globally, reliably and tailor-made.
 This also applies to SPE.
 LAPP began developing industrial SPE cables early on and can already offer them.
 Standards are important for further proliferation.
 That is why LAPP is committed to standardisation in conjunction with many other manufacturers of connection technology.
 The Single Pair Ethernet technology is already internationally standardised, providing the basis for global expansion.
 However, several proposals have been made for industrial connectors in the IEC 63171 standard, which means that users would have to deal with multiple plugs if several standards were to take root.
-For connectors, LAPP favours the connector face in accordance with IEC 63171-6 and plays an active role in disseminating this standard by collaborating with the SPE Industrial Partner Network.
-LAPP therefore contributes to making quick decision by the market.
+For connectors, LAPP favours the connector face in accordance with IEC 63171-6 and plays an active role in disseminating this